 - Critical thinking skills and ability to analyze datasets

-- Effective verbal, written and computer/electronic medical record skills
+- Effective verbal and writing skills

 - Microsoft Office knowledge (Word, Excel, and Outlook)